ruszkipista/cims03-my-car/README.md

 ![the webpage on different devices](./docs/responsive-am-i.png "the webpage on different size devices")

+A live demo can be found - [here](https://my-car-ruszkipista.herokuapp.com/)

+The Project Repository can be found - [here](https://github.com/ruszkipista/cims03-my-car)

 ## Contents
 - [1.
 UX design](#1-ux-design "1.
 UX design")
   - [1.1 Strategy Plane](#11-strategy-plane "1.1 Strategy Plane")